 Act Quickly After an Accident

 Likely, the best advice available to someone who has been injured in a car accident would be act quickly.
-At the earliest convenience, the injured party should set up a meeting with a personal injury lawyer specializing in car accident cases.
+At the earliest convenience, the injured party should set up a meeting with a Los Angeles car accident attorney.
 An attorney doubtfully will waste any time that needlessly runs the clock on the statute of limitations.
 Failure to move quickly and discuss the case with qualified counsel not only creates the potential statute of limitations concerns but could hamper the ability to properly litigate the matter.